 Adopting the Mindset for SDGs in Small Businesses

-The first step to deciding how alignment might be beneficial to the company is understanding where the company fits amongst the 17 goals.
+The first step to deciding how alignment might benefit the company understands where the company fits amongst the 17 goals.
 What goals does the company touch on directly?
 Indirectly?
 Where could it proactively have an influence?

-Starting with these questions, an organization can begin to visualize its place on the SDG map and start making decisions about how it wants to contribute.
+Starting with these questions, an organization can begin to visualize its place on the SDG map and decide how it wants to contribute.

 Understanding Value Creation Through the SDGs

-According to the Business and Sustainable Development Commission, by the year 2030 sustainable business models could unlock more than $10 trillion of economic opportunities and nearly 400 million jobs.
+According to the Business and Sustainable Development Commission, by 2030, sustainable business models could unlock more than $10 trillion of economic opportunities and nearly 400 million jobs.

 The nature of that value will be different for every business.
-But it’s clear that there is value to be had.
+But there is value to be had.

-This is even more clear when we examine the shift in consumer tendencies, with more and more preferring to buy from brands with sustainable practices.
+This is even clearer when we examine the shift in consumer tendencies, with more and more preferring to buy from brands with sustainable practices.

-Furthermore, there are bottom-line arguments to made, for example, for more sustainable supply chains.
+Furthermore, there are bottom-line arguments to make, for example, for more sustainable supply chains.
 From increased efficiency to competitive advantage, there could be more clear-cut profitability when going the sustainable way.

 Tools for Aligning with the Sustainable Development Goals

-To the skeptical business mind, this may all sound a bit idealistic, or good in theory but not so realistic in practice.
-For the eager and skeptic mind alike there are established tools to make the process (especially for SMEs) much easier to embark upon.
+This may all sound a bit idealistic or good in theory but not so realistic in practice to the skeptical business mind.
+There are established tools to make the process (especially for SMEs) much easier to embark upon for the eager and skeptic mind alike.

-The guide calls for a defining of priorities and goals, as well as proper reporting of the business activities and progress.
+The guide calls for a definition of priorities and goals and proper reporting of the business activities and progress.
 What’s still needed is a platform to manage those priorities, the data involved with them, and the production of those important reporting documents.

 Sopact's Impact Cloud is built to do just that.
 A cloud-based platform, the Impact Cloud enables successful and strategic business alignment with the SDGs.